How High Should Stair Railing Be

 Tools that help

 A good level, a tape measure, and a laser distance measurer can make the job smoother.
-In real terms, mark the desired height on each step with a pencil or painter’s tape before you install the brackets.
+Mark the desired height on each step with a pencil or painter’s tape before you install the brackets.
 This visual cue helps you stay consistent as you work your way up the staircase.

 Common Mistakes